-Personally ordered by Adolf Hitler, this German undertaking had been unwise as it shifted the weight of the German forces westward at the very time when they should have been pulling back to the east to avoid encirclement.
+Personally ordered by Hitler, this German undertaking had been wholly unwise as it shifted the weight of the German forces westward at the very time when they should have been pulling back to the east to avoid encirclement.
 In the process the Germans had been weakened, and Montgomery and Bradley moved to exploit the situation with a plan to encircle the Germans.

-Spearheaded by Général de Division Philippe François Marie Jacques Leclerc de Hauteclocque’s French 2nd Division Blindé, which had taken Le Mans on 9 August, Major General Wade H. Haislip’s US XV Corps was ordered on August 10 to move rapidly to the north.
-On August 12 the corps entered Alençon, then advanced to Ecouché and finally, on 14 August, reached Argentan, 13.5 miles (22 km) to the south of Falaise, where Bradley ordered it to halt as he needed Montgomery’s permission to cross army boundary lines, a decision supported by the Allied commander-in-chief, General Dwight D. Eisenhower, as the rapid changes in troop locations were causing confusion in the Allied lines of communication and raising fears that the Americans might run into the Canadians advancing from the north.
+The initial notion was to cut off the Germans by sending the Canadian 1st Army to the south through Falaise to meet the US forces attacking to the north in the direction of Argentan but, appreciating that the Germans might escape, Montgomery later modified the plan to close the gap between Trun and Chambois 11 miles (18 km) farther to the east.
+Spearheaded by Général de Division Philippe François Marie Jacques Leclerc de Hauteclocque’s Free French 2ème Division Blindée, which had taken Le Mans on 9 August, Major General Wade H. Haislip’s US XV Corps was ordered on 10 August to move rapidly to the north.
+Two days later, the corps entered Alençon, then advanced to Ecouché and finally, on 14 August, reached Argentan, 13.5 miles (22 km) to the south of Falaise, where Bradley ordered it to halt as he needed Montgomery’s permission to cross army boundary lines.
+This was a decision supported by the Allied commander-in-chief, General Dwight D. Eisenhower, as the rapid changes in troop locations were causing confusion in the Allied lines of communication and raising fears that the US forces might run into the Canadian troops advancing from the north.
 This halt in the northward advance is thought to have enabled some thousands of German troops to escape.

 Montgomery modified the northern boundary on 15 August after Bradley had waited for a crucial 24 hours, enabling the Americans to advance farther to the north, and on 19 August Major General Eugene M. Landrum’s (later Major General Raymond S. McLain’s) US 90th Division took Chambois, some 6 miles (10 km) to the north-east of Argentan, where it met the Canadian forces heading to the south in the direction of the town.
-Meanwhile the main focus of the US attack turned to the east, and by 20 August the Americans had crossed the Seine river at Mantes, with Leclerc’s armour reaching the centre of Paris on 24 August.
+Meanwhile the main focus of the US attack turned to the east, and by 20 August the US forces had crossed the Seine river at Mantes, with Leclerc’s armour reaching the centre of Paris on 24 August.

 Major General G. Kitching’s Canadian 4th Armoured Division occupied Trun on 18 August, and on the following day took the village of St Lambert sur Dives from the Germans and linked with the Americans at Chambois, digging in on a line from Falaise through Trun to Chambois, and fighting hard against the fleeing Germans.
 The South Alberta Regiment and elements of The Argyll and Sutherland Highlanders of Canada fought a vicious battle at St Lambert sur Dives, where a small force numbering less than 200 Canadians killed, captured and wounded around 3,000 Germans during the battle.

 Also on 18 August, the Polish 1st Armoured Division took up position with 87 Sherman medium tanks on the wooded Hill 262 (Mont Ormel), known to the Poles as 'The Mace', to the east of the Canadians, to prevent any counter-offensive from the east seeking to rescue the trapped Germans.
 From the hill the Poles also had a commanding position overlooking the road linking Chambois and Vimoutiers, by now the last route out of the pocket, and proceeded to attack the fleeing Germans.
 In response, the isolated Poles were repeatedly and ferociously attacked, especially on August 20 when SS-Obergruppenführer und General der Waffen-SS Wilhelm Bittrich’s II SS Panzerkorps, which had escaped the pocket, attacked and broke through from the direction of Vimoutiers.
 The Poles had lost 325 dead, with 1,002 wounded and 114 missing before they were reinforced by the 22nd Armoured Regiment (The Canadian Grenadier Guards) early in the morning of 21 August.
-The Germans lost around 2,000 dead, with 5,000 taken prisoner, and 359 vehicles destroyed.
+The Germans lost around 2,000 men killed, with 5,000 men taken prisoner and 359 vehicles destroyed.